sindresorhus/package-json/readme.md

 The registry URL is by default inferred from the npm defaults and `.npmrc`.
 This is beneficial as `package-json` and any project using it will work just like npm.
 This option is **only** intended for internal tools.
 You should **not** use this option in reusable packages.
 Prefer just using `.npmrc` whenever possible.

+##### omitDeprecated

+Type: `boolean`\
+Default: `true`

+Whether or not to omit deprecated versions of a package.

+If set, versions marked as deprecated on the registry are omitted from results.
+Providing a dist tag or a specific version will still return that version, even if it's deprecated.
+If no version can be found once deprecated versions are omitted, a [`VersionNotFoundError`](#versionnotfounderror) is thrown.

 ### PackageNotFoundError

 The error thrown when the given package name cannot be found.